 Michelle Wideman is the Chief Customer Officer (CCO) at Onna, a company that provides computer software that centralizes all of the different cloud platforms most modern-day companies use, like Slack, Google Drive, Dropbox, etc.

 We caught up with Michelle and asked her opinion on the status of customer success within the C-Suite.
-Our conversation proved incredibly interesting, as she explains just how customer-centricity needs to manifest itself in every component of business:
+Our conversation proved incredibly interesting, as she explained just how customer-centricity needs to manifest itself in every component of business:

 ‘For me, the toughest job is making sure you’re working for a company that values and is committed to customers’.
 This is vital, as without it, trouble may emerge.’